meiyuw/desi_mws_pipeline_integration/README.md

 **(2)** Modify the "setup.sh."

-An example command to run the script will be:

-python MWS_pipeline_script.py --nthreads 64 --input_dir /.../spectra-64  --output_dir /.../  --output_script_dir /.../  --report_dir /.../

-**Options:**
+python MWS_pipeline_script.py [--nthreads NTHREADS] [--input_dir INPUT_DIR]

+                 [--output_dir OUTPUT_DIR] [--output_script_dir OUTPUT_SCRIPT_DIR]

+                 [--report_dir REPORT_DIR] [--allobjects] [--whole_spectra64]

+**optional arguments:**

---nthreads: number of processors per node.
+  --nthreads            Number of processors per node.

---input_dir: directory of input files to be processed.
+  --input_dir           Directory of input files to be processed.

---output_dir: directory for the output files.
+  --output_dir          Directory for the output files.

---output_script_dir: Output directory for the slurm scripts, shell script, and ferre input files.
+  --output_script_dir   Output directory for the slurm scripts, shell script, and ferre input files.

---report_dir: directory of the report files.
+  --report_dir          Directory of the report files.

---whole_spectra64: the script will search and process every new exposures in the whole spectra64 directory.
-Otherwise it will read in pointing coordinates of new exposures from DESI db to find out which spectra64 files with those healpix numbers have been updated.
+  --whole_spectra64     The script will search and process every new exposure in the whole spectra64 directory.

+                        Otherwise, it will read in pointing coordinates of new exposures from DESI db to find out

+                        which spectra64 files with those healpix numbers have been updated.

---allobjects: process not just MWS targets but every other types.
+  --allobjects          Process not just MWS targets but every other types.